rhertzog/distro-tracker/docs/design.rst

-As is the case for control message processing, the PTS expects the system's MTA to pipe any received package emails to a management command - :mod:`pts.mail.management.commands.pts_dispatch`.
+As is the case for control message processing, the PTS expects the system's MTA to pipe any received package emails to a management command - :mod:`distro_tracker.mail.management.commands.pts_dispatch`.
 For information how to set this up, refer to the :ref:`mailbot setup <mailbot>`.

-The function that performs the processing of a received package message is :func:`pts.mail.dispatch.process`.
-In order to tag the received message with a keyword, it uses a vendor-provided function :func:`get_keyword <pts.vendor.skeleton.rules.get_keyword>`.
+The function that performs the processing of a received package message is :func:`distro_tracker.mail.dispatch.process`.
+In order to tag the received message with a keyword, it uses a vendor-provided function :func:`get_keyword <distro_tracker.vendor.skeleton.rules.get_keyword>`.
 In case a vendor has not implemented this function, the message is tagged as ``default``.

 News from Email Messages